mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 ---
 layout: post
-title: Local Sensitivity as the Operator Norm of a Derivative
+title: Global Sensitivity as the Operator Norm of a Derivative
 tags: differential-privacy weird-construction
 comments: true
 ---